nsaunders/purescript-tecton/docs/README.md

 You can give this a try now with the following example.

-> **Warning**
-> As of this writing on May 16, 2023, Try PureScript provides an outdated package set.
-Until it is updated, some examples will fail to compile in that environment.

 ## "Hello world" example

 This example serves as a good starting point for experimenting with Tecton.
 Simply update the `styleSheet` function with your own rules to see Tecton's CSS output.